bkyoung/teleport/docs/5.0/preview/database-access.md

 First, head over to the Teleport [downloads page](https://goteleport.com/teleport/download/) and download the latest version of Teleport.

-!!! warning
+!!! note

-    As of this writing, no Teleport release with Database Access has been published yet.
+    Teleport Database Access is available starting from `6.0.0-alpha.1` release.

 Follow the installation [instructions](../installation.md).